cch5ng/angular_front_end_interview/README.md

 ## Resources

+* Promises
+  * Concepts video
-[For using promises when controller depends on an async function within a service] (http://chariotsolutions.com/blog/post/angularjs-corner-using-promises-q-handle-asynchronous-calls/)
+  * [For using promises when controller depends on an async function within a service] (http://chariotsolutions.com/blog/post/angularjs-corner-using-promises-q-handle-asynchronous-calls/)